xw88-1933202/UW-CSE163-Project/README.md

 2. Install the required Python modules by running the following command in your terminal: `pip install pandas sklearn`

 Q1 code instruction: To reproduce the result we get in Q1, all you need to do is to upload the dataset and run the predict_insurance_claim.py.
 There are detailed comments as instructions on what each part of the code is doing in the file.
-After running, in the console you will see some warnings, such as "deprecated in NumPy 1.20".
-These are just problems with the packages, and they have no effect on our results, just ignore them.

 Q2 code instruction: To reproduce the result we get in Q2, you don’t need to download the dataset since the dataset "insurance_data.csv” is in the same directory as the each file.
 There are detailed comments as instructions on what each part of the code is doing in the file.
 To run the code following `bar plot.py`, `pie chat.py`, and `scatter plot.py`, you will see the each plot from each file.
 You can choose the 'male' button or 'female' button in the bar to see the different plot.